 Some animals also have flippers which create additional forward propulsion.
 Seals, sea lions, and walruses use their flippers for short bursts of speeding during hunting.
 They also use their flippers and tail to move on land like a human toddler when they are learning to crawl.

-Passive locomotion, or floating, is used by animals that have neutral or positive buoyancy.
+Passive locomotion, or floating, is used by animals with neutral or positive buoyancy.
 This includes jellyfish and remora.
 Passive locomotion is when the environment moves the animal rather than the animal creating the movement.
 Jellyfish will float on the water surface, traveling wherever the water current or wind takes them.

 Remora, a group of fish belonging to the Echeneidae family, has evolved a sucker-like appendage that they use to attach themselves to other fish or sea turtles.
 This is a harmless mode of transport for the host animal, and remora are also capable of swimming freely.